 How Wood Affects the Flavor of Smoked Ribs

 When you smoke ribs, you’ll expose the meat to flavorful smoke created by the wood.
-Charcoal consists almost entirely of carbon, so it produces minimal smoke when burned.
+Charcoal consists almost entirely of carbon, so it produces minimal smoke without any flavor when burned.
 Therefore, you must add wood to your grill or smoker to fill it with flavorful smoke.
-As the heat inside your grill or smoker builds up, it will cause the wood to release smoke that rises up and into your ribs.
+As the heat inside your grill or smoker builds up, it will cause the wood to release smoke that rises up and into the meat.

 There are over 60,000 species of trees in the world, however, each of which has its own unique characteristics.
 As a result, different types of wood produce different flavors when using to smoke ribs.
 Some types of wood have a bitter flavor and should be avoided, such as pine, whereas others have a savory and sweet flavor that complements the natural flavor of ribs.
 Using the right wood will help you smoke better-tasting ribs